California Transparency in Supply Chains Act

 Slavery and human trafficking can take many forms, including forced labor and child labor.
 We follow a clear 'zero tolerance to child labor' policy in our business operations worldwide.
 We do not tolerate child labor in our supply chain either, where we take action against known cases of violations.
 Our efforts to fight against child labor and forced labor are consistent with the ILO’s core labor standards and the United Nations Global Compact principles.

-- Supplier agreement: Bayer regards adherence to sustainability standards within the supply chain as a crucial factor in the value chain.
-By acting responsibly in collaboration with our suppliers, we aim to minimize risks and create stable, long-term business relationships with our partner.
+- Sustainability standards: Bayer regards adherence to sustainability standards within the supply chain as a crucial factor in the value chain.
+By acting responsibly in collaboration with our suppliers, we aim to minimize risks and create stable, long-term business relationships with our partners.
 For this reason, Bayer applies not just economic standards, but also environmental, social and corporate governance (ESG) standards in choosing new suppliers or continuing its relationships with existing ones.
 These standards are defined in our Supplier Code of Conduct, which includes child labor avoidance and no utilization of forced, bonded or indentured labor or involuntary prison labor.
 It is legally binding and integrated into electronic ordering systems and contracts throughout Bayer.
 The Supplier Code of Conduct is based on the principles of the United Nations Global Compact and our Human Rights Position.

 For more details: